jaep99/jaep99/README.md

 <h1 align="center">Hi there, I'm <a href="https://www.blackcater.win/" target="_blank">Jae</a> <img
 src="https://github.com/blackcater/blackcater/raw/main/images/Hi.gif" height="32" /></h1>

-I'm a **Senior in Computer Engineering** at **Georgia Tech** with a passion for robotics, non-linear control systems, reinforcement learning, and path planning.
+I'm a **ECE Master's student** at **Georgia Tech** with a passion for robotics, non-linear control systems, reinforcement learning, and path planning.
 My journey through both electrical and computer engineering has allowed me to work on a variety of robotics projects.
 I'm currently exploring advanced control techniques and real-time path-finding optimization in dynamic environments.

 ### 🎯 Research Interests
 - **Robotics and Autonomous Systems**